-NOTE: Currently, Axiom Software does not automatically regenerate active process tasks in response to security changes.
+- Plan file processes can only elevate user permissions, they cannot decrease user permissions.
+If a user has Read/Write and Allow Save Data permission to a plan file, then that level of permission is always available to the user, regardless of whether a plan file process is active and whether the user is the current step owner. - Axiom Software does not automatically regenerate active process tasks in response to security changes.
 This may result in situations where a current plan file owner cannot access or save their assigned plan file, if their security permissions have changed since the task became active.
-The administrator or process owner must manually regenerate tasks as needed in this situation.
+The administrator or process owner must manually regenerate tasks as needed in this situation. - Administrators always have full access to plan files and file groups, regardless of their Security or Process Management settings.